 Remember to evaluate the estimated value of your home and contents by visiting https://www.cota.com.au/products/home-contents/ and scrolling down to the calculators.

-Insurance and Membership Services Limited ABN 59 057 159 743, AR No 246235 trading as COTA Insurance arranges this insurance as agent for the insurer Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL No. 234708.
-We do not provide any advice based on any consideration of your objectives, financial situation or needs.
-Terms, conditions, limits and exclusions apply.
-Before making a decision, please consider the relevant Product Disclosure Statement available from www.cota.com.au.
-If you purchase this insurance, we will receive a commission that is a percentage of the premium, paid for each policy ranging from 0.3% to 30%.
+Insurance and Membership Services Limited ABN 59 057 159 743, AR No 246235 trading as COTA Insurance (COTA, we, or us), arranges this insurance as agent of the insurer Allianz Australia Insurance Limited (Allianz) ABN 15 000 122 850, AFSL No. 234708.
+Any advice here does not take into consideration your objectives, financial situation or needs, which you should consider before acting on our recommendations.
+Policy terms, conditions and exclusions apply.
+You should read and consider the relevant Product Disclosure Statement available at cota.com.au before deciding whether to acquire any product mentioned.
+The relevant Target Market Determination is available by calling 1300 1300 50.
+We receive commission on these insurance products as a percentage of the premium paid for each policy ranging from 0.3% to 25%.
 Allianz also pays us a percentage of the profit which exceeds the agreed profit threshold for Home (excluding flood), Landlord (excluding flood), Motor and Caravan and Trailer policies arranged by us or renewed with Allianz in each calendar year, provided that the agreed premium threshold is met for these products.
 Additionally, we receive a marketing allowance from Allianz every 2 months, which is a percentage of the total premium earned on these policies in the previous 2 months.
-Ask us for more details before we provide you with services.
+Ask us for more details before we provide you with our services by calling 1300 1300 50. *Note, the information contained in this article is general in nature and does not take into account your personal situation.
+You should consider whether the information is appropriate to your needs.